Patient Care and Management

 - Discuss issues related to appropriate and necessary communication with other health care professionals.

-The student will demonstrate an understanding of infection control and the utilization of Universal Precautions and aseptic procedures.
+Demonstrate an understanding of infection control and the utilization of Universal Precautions and aseptic procedures.

 - Describe and demonstrate good principles of body mechanics applicable to patient care.